limix/lim/doc/index.rst

 Count phenotypes
 ^^^^^^^^^^^^^^^^

-This example uses :func:`lim.genetics.qtl.binomial_scan` to perform an association scan between markers contained in `X` and the phenotype defined by `y`, while accounting for background signal via `G`:
+This example uses :func:`lim.genetics.qtl.scan` together with the :class:`lim.genetics.phenotype` phenotype to perform an association scan between markers contained in `X` and the phenotype defined by `y`, while accounting for background signal via `G`:

 .. testcode::

-  import lim
+  from lim.tool import normalize from lim.genetics import qtl from lim.genetics.phenotype import BinomialPhenotype

   from numpy import random
   from numpy import asarray